Upstart-Union/ai-cfo-web/README.md

 https://github.com/Upstart-Union/ai-cfo-api

 # NOTE
-This was built with using AMD Notebook Team.
+This was built with AMD Notebook Team for note-taking decisions and such.

 # AI CFO